Isabelle Chen, wrestler

 Request Media Kit → ↓ Download Press Release

-Richmond's Isabelle Chen Is Going to the World Championship — and She's Already Changing the Game at Home
+Richmond's Isabelle Chen Wins Gold at Canadian Trials — and She's Already Changing the Game at Home

-The 17-year-old wrestler, youth leader, and City of Richmond award recipient earned her spot on Canada's national team at the 2026 Canadian World Team Trials — and is asking her community for support to get there
+The 17-year-old wrestler, youth leader, and City of Richmond award recipient won gold at the 2026 Canadian World Team Trials — and is asking her community to support her competitive season, including a potential appearance at the World Championship in Azerbaijan this July

 Isabelle Chen on the podium at the 2026 Canadian World Team Trials Isabelle Chen (centre) on the podium at the 2026 Canadian Wrestling World Team Trials in Montreal

 Richmond, BC — In late May, Isabelle Chen traveled to Montreal and came home as a Canadian World Team Trials gold medalist.
-The 17-year-old freestyle wrestler, competing in the 49 kg U17 Cadet category, earned her place on Canada's national team and will head to the 2026 World Championship in Azerbaijan at the end of July.
+The 17-year-old freestyle wrestler, competing in the 49 kg U17 Cadet category, delivered one of the strongest performances of her career — and is now awaiting the final selection decision that could send her to the 2026 World Championship in Azerbaijan this July.

 For those who know Isabelle, the result was not a surprise.
 What she has accomplished on the mat is only part of her story.